Chris Claiborne

 Christopher Ashon Claiborne (born July 26, 1978) is an American football coach and former player who was a linebacker in the National Football League (NFL) for eight seasons.
-Claiborne played college football for the University of Southern California, and was recognized as an All-American.
-He was a first-round pick in the 1999 NFL Draft, and played professionally for the Detroit Lions, Minnesota Vikings, St. Louis Rams, and New York Giants of the NFL.
+Claiborne played college football for the University of Southern California, and was recognized as a unanimous All-American.
+He was a first-round pick in the 1999 NFL draft, and played professionally for the Detroit Lions, Minnesota Vikings, St. Louis Rams, and New York Giants of the NFL.

 After ending his playing career, he entered coaching at the high school level.
 In 2020, he returned to USC's football team as a quality control analyst and most recently was the Linebackers coach at Arizona State.
-He currently is the Linebackers coach for the St. Louis BattleHawks of the XFL.
+He currently is the Linebackers coach for the St. Louis BattleHawks of the United Football League (UFL).

-Early years
+Early life

 Claiborne was born in San Diego, California.
 He attended John W. North High School in Riverside, California, and was a letterman in both football and basketball.
-In football, he won All-State honors at both running back and linebacker as a senior under head coach Mark Paredes.
+In football, he won All-State honors at running back and linebacker as a senior under head coach Mark Paredes.
 Claiborne graduated from high school in 1996.